AureaFlamma/The-Intelligent-Hacker/Computer Science/HTTP.md

 - **POST** - client adds data to server
 - **PUT** - client replaces data on server
 - **DELETE** - client deletes data from server
+- **HEAD** - clients requests only the headers that would be returned if the request was `GET`.
+Useful for seeing if the resource which is about to be sent is a large one (by looking at `Content-Length` response header)
 ### Status codes
 Found on responses
 - **1xx** Informational